trcollinson/amazonqdevtest/README.md

-# SAM API Project
+# SAM API Project with Cognito Authentication

-This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless application with Cognito authentication that you can deploy with the SAM CLI.

 ## Project Structure